Applications and other information - AVID

 If you hold a current CASA licence

 If you operate an aircraft in Australian Territory and you need to hold a licence issued by CASA you must have a current AVID or ASIC or must have applied to CASA for an aviation security status check.
-This does not apply if you are under 18 years of age (see if you are under 18 years of age).

 Alternatively, you can apply for an ASIC through any other ASIC issuing authority.